corbtastik/todos-nodejs/README.md

 ## Vendor using npm

 Before we push to CF we can vendor by running ``npm install`` to pull down dependencies and generate the ``package-lock.json`` file.
 If we push at this point we can provide a fully encapsulated app for CF, thus it will not run ``npm install`` and will simply use our vendored dependencies in ``node_modules``.
-In this case the registry will be ``https://registry.npmjs.org``.

 ```bash
 app.js